 What’s Up With All The Meat?

 Alright, so if you have been around my site you probably have already noticed that I lOVE meat!
-What can I say, I am a meats and potato kind of gal.
+What can I say, I am a meat and potatoes kind of gal.
 Grew up in the farmland and it is what I know…so why not!

 So what’s up with this organic vegetarian taco recipe you ask?